monagrland/MB_Pipeline/README.md

 #### 1.1.1 Input

-An example config file is provided in the /examples directory named "example_config.yaml".
-You can specify the path to the directory containing the paired end reads at the "directory" key.
+An example config file is provided: `example_config.yaml`.
+You can specify the path to the directory containing the paired end reads at the `directory` key.

 ```yaml
 directory: /home/user/metabarcoding_raw_data
 ```
 #### 1.1.2 Output

-The directory in which all the results will be stored can be specified at the "output" key.
+The directory in which all the results will be stored can be specified at the `output` key.

 ```yaml
 output: /home/user/metabarcoding_results